axiomhq/next-axiom/README.md

 ```js
 import { log } from 'next-axiom';
 ```
-2. Wrap your function using `withAxiom` like this:
+2. If you want to log from a function, wrap it using `withAxiom` like this:
 ```js
 // serverless function
 async function handler(req, res) {